-Cythia Bink, Director Namm Hall, room N 108 Phone: 718.260.5030 counseling
+Cynthia Bink, Director Namm Hall, room N 108 Phone: 718.260.5030 Website: www.citytech.cuny.edu/students/ counseling

-Website: www.citytech.cuny.edu/students/

 Student affairs professionals provide a comprehensive array of support services to help you achieve goals that are essential to your academic, career and personal development.
-Among these are counseling services, health education services and special services that include information services, student activities and a day-care center.

 The Counseling Center offers students a broad range of services designed to develop skills that will increase one's chances for academic success.
-In addition to general counseling services such as educational planning, career exploration and personal counseling, the center counsels bilingual students and veterans, and provides seminars, workshops and support groups for targeted student populations.
+In addition to general counseling services such as educational planning, career exploration and personal counseling, the center provides seminars, workshops and support groups for targeted student populations.
 The center also provides crisis counseling and stress management training.
 Special help is available for students on academic probation.
 Counseling Center faculty and professional staff provide detailed information about College policies, procedures and services.
 Students can be referred to other College offices or to community resources if additional assistance is needed, and can visit the center in person, with or without an appointment.
 Students can find office hours, email addresses of counselors, and additional information on the center's web site.
 Busy students can receive phone counseling or can communicate through email.